shrutikk/Trace_Monitoring_Tool/README.md

 3. Install the Trace collector as a dependency of your Node.js app using the following command:<br/>
       `npm install @risingstack/trace --save`

-4. Import Trace in your application.
+4. Import Trace in your application code (The file that will be run to start the server).
 Best if it's included before anything else, as it instruments your other dependencies.
 Instrumentations for dependencies required before Trace might not work properly.<br/>
 ```
 // index.js